-Alkaline or rechargeable batteries may be used, but never mix battery types in the meter.
-If you choose to use rechargeable batteries, we recommend Energizer 2500mAh (or greater) Nickel-Metal Hydride cells, which are widely available.
+Good quality alkaline batteries must be used.
+Never use rechargeable batteries as they do not provide enough voltage to power the AP-7000's cleaning mechanism.

 If the Meter is to be out of use for a long period, remove the batteries to prevent damage due to possible leakage.